 Aggression and violence against employees

-You must protect your employees against aggression and violence in the workplace.
-Acts of aggression can be physical or verbal and can be committed by colleagues, customers, or patients.
-As an employer you must take measures to prevent this from happening.
-You must also arrange for shelter, support, and aftercare.
+You must protect your employees against physical or verbal aggression and violence in the workplace by colleagues, customers, or patients.
+As their employer, you must take preventive measures.
+And you must arrange for shelter, support, and aftercare.

 Confidential adviser

-A confidential adviser can provide information and support employees who are victim of improper conduct.
-They can also advise superiors and management, so they can prevent improper conduct.
-A confidential adviser is sworn to secrecy
+You can appoint a confidential adviser (vertrouwenspersoon, in Dutch) who helps you with issues caused by improper behaviour.
+A confidential adviser provides information and support to employees who are victim of improper conduct.
+And they advise superiors and management on preventive measures against improper conduct.
+A confidential adviser is sworn to secrecy.

 Testing employees for alcohol and drugs use

 Do you suspect an employee consumes alcohol or uses drugs before or during work?
-You are not allowed to test them.
-That would be a breach of privacy which is an offence.
-An exception applies to employees in high risk professions, such as pilots or train drivers.
+You are not allowed to test them (ADM test).
+An ADM test by employers is a breach of privacy .
+An exception applies to employees in certain high risk professions, such as pilots or train drivers.
+These exceptions are stated in the Alcohol, Drugs and Medicines (Road Traffic) Decree (in Dutch).

 Alcohol, drugs, and medicines policy

-Your risk assessment and evaluation (RI&E) reveals the risks of alcohol consumption and drug use at work.
-As an employer you can arrange for rules regarding the use of alcohol, drugs, and medicines and record these in an alcohol, drugs, and medicines policy (ADM, in Dutch).
+Your risk assessment and evaluation (RI&E) reveals the risks from alcohol consumption and drug use at work.
+You can arrange for rules regarding the use of alcohol, drugs, and medicines and record these in an alcohol, drugs, and medicines policy (ADM-beleid, in Dutch).

 This article is related to: